tempranova/turtlerp/README.md

 Next Up

-- Adding note to download from releases
-- Adding relationships/status tab
-- Adding RP style tab
+- Adding individual character notes
 - Option to make description tab moveable or not
+- Update/requery button (if online, otherwise mouseover that can't)
+- General testing and breaking and so on

 ### Recently Done